Everyone has misconceptions, especially when it comes to style bloggers and the fashion industry. Here are the 5 biggest myths:

 1. You get tons of free clothing as a style blogger.

 Not really.....some of the clothing I model in my outfit posts is sponsored but the vast majority of it is from my own closet.
 When the clothing is sponsored, brands will give me a credit or promo code to use on their website and then I pick out the pieces I want.
 If you've ever wondered why I'll sometimes go a few weeks between outfit posts, it's because I haven't been shopping in a while!

 The exception is bigger bloggers like Aimee Song of the popular blog, Song of Style, with her 4.4 million followers and proven track record of collaborations with brands like Dolce and Gabbana and Dior.
 Bloggers like her are among the "OG" bloggers who were doing it long before it became an entire industry.

 2. The fashion photography industry is dying.

 Not at all.
 While the industry is more saturated now because of the proliferation of digital cameras and social media, it is not crowded with more talent, just more photographers.
 Many companies, magazines, websites and feature sites still need reliably good photography and take my word for it, high quality, strong creative talent coupled with the solid understanding of light is still hard to come by.
 So if it's your dream to become a fashion photographer, by all means, keep working at it because it will remain a viable career option for years to come.
-Shameless plug: if you're interested in fashion photography, I am holding a Fashion Photography Portfolio Building Workshop this summer.
+(Lone Wolf Magazine)

 3. Photoshop is everywhere.